 Advancements in 911 technology now provide PSAP/ECC staff and first responders with more detailed and accurate data about callers and incidents.
 Sharing this data between first responder agencies is vital to improving response times and outcomes and providing robust situational awareness.
 The faster a PSAP can dispatch the appropriate response—which hinges on the immediate availability of high-quality data—the likelier it is that crash victims, for example, will survive their injuries.

-A nationally uniform 911 data system can provide 911 and community leaders with essential information to assist with strategic planning, governance decisions, and operational improvements at all levels of the nation’s 911 systems.
-While 911 data is regularly collected, challenges exist in comparing non-standardized data across states.
+A nationally uniform 911 data system can provide 911 and community leaders with this essential information.
+It will assist with strategic planning, governance decisions and operational improvements at all levels of the nation’s 911 systems.
+While 911 data is regularly collected, challenges still exist in comparing data across states and even jurisdictions.

 What's Happening Now

-Contact firstname.lastname@example.org for more information about the 911 DataPath initiative.
+To learn more about the 911 DataPath Initiative, contact email@example.com.